codewithmustafa/fl_tailwindcss_colors/README.md

 }
 ```

-Check `TailwindColors` class for all the colors available.
+Check `TailwindPalette` class for all the colors available.

 ## Source of Colors